kubukoz/vivalidi/README.md

 The library is cross-compiled to Scala 2.12 and Scala.js - for the latter, replace `%%` with `%%%`.

 ## Usage
-Coming soon - until then, please enjoy this sample:
+Coming soon - until then, please enjoy this raw, uncut sample from my app:

 ```scala
 type CreateV[T] = ValidatedNel[CreationError, T]